adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 nc -lvnp 4343
 ```

-To trigger the reverse shell, navigate to:
+The reverse shell can be triggered by navigating to:

 `http://10.10.202.58/wp-content/themes/twentyfifteen/404.php`

 ## Post-Exploitation